ta0kira/zeolite/README.md

 source files during compilation.

-To compile the module into a binary, call `zeolite` with the `-m` option, passing the name of the `Runner`.
-The default binary name is the same as that of the runner, placed in the current directory.
+To compile the module into a binary, call `zeolite` with the `-m` option, passing the name of the main category.
+The default binary name is the same as that of the category, placed in the current directory.
 Additional dependencies can be included using `-i`.
 You can call `./zeolite -h` for the most-current options.

 ## Basic Ideas